Depression Counselling SG

 You can shortlist a few professionals based on the above points.
 Additionally, watch short videos to get to know the Therapist better.
 Click the video icon beside the Therapist’s profile picture to watch the videos.

-Finally, if you are already seeking support from other professionals, such as medical doctors or social workers – you can also ask them to provide you with recommendations.
+If you are already seeking support from other professionals, such as medical doctors or social workers – you can also ask them to provide you with recommendations.

 At TYHO, we share all the information you might need to choose a Therapist.
 Hence, you can also do your own research.